-Bob Dunn, a 76-year-old retired seafood salesman, has been playing Santa at a mall for four years now.
-He fills his stocking with $10,000 to $15,000 for the 10-hour-a-day, six-week gig, depending on his contract.
+Bob Dunn, a 76-year-old retired seafood salesman, played Santa at a mall for four years.
+He filled his stocking with $10,000 to $15,000 for the 10-hour-a-day, six-week gig, depending on his contract.

 Here's the lowdown on 12 holiday jobs that could be just right for you.
 Pay ranges are generally from the Bureau of Labor Statistics and vary by employer and where you live.

 1. Santa Claus

 This is not for the weak-kneed.
 Children of all ages climb and bounce on you as they murmur their wishes into your ear.
 Sitting for hours in a bulky red suit can also be demanding.
 If you're hired by an outside Santa distributor, a firm that places Santas at shopping malls, you might have to travel to the mall assigned to you and spend 40-plus days staying in a nearby motel room equipped with a small fridge and microwave.
 Contract Santas work typically six weeks, but jobs vary.

 Pay range: From $10 to $200 an hour.
 Contract pay for the 40-day season can range from around $10,000 for a rookie to more than $50,000 for a more experienced Santa, depending on the mall and location.